 Contracts, Hours & Pay

-From the moment you start working, there is a contract between you and your employer, whether it written or not.
+From the moment you start working, there is a contract between you and your employer, whether it is written or not.
 After you start working, your employer must give you a written statement within 5 days that includes:

 - Your name and your employer's name

 - The expected duration of the contract (if the job is temporary or for a fixed period)

 - Your expected hours in a normal working day and in a normal working week.

 A sample 5-day statement of terms of employment is available on workplacerelations.ie (download PDF).